-If you report an incident, you may choose whether to file a formal complaint through the Office of Institutional Equity and Title IX and/or a criminal complaint through the criminal justice system.
+If you report an incident, you may choose whether to file a formal complaint through the Office of Institutional Equity and Title IX and/ or a criminal complaint through the criminal justice system.
 Cornell Police on the Ithaca campus or Cornell Tech Safety & Security on the New York City campus can assist you in filing a criminal complaint and in obtaining and enforcing a court order of protection.
-The Title IX Coordinator can assist you with notifying law enforcement authorities and filing a complaint under Policy 6.4.
-Even if you are unsure about filing a complaint, consultation with the Title IX Coordinator can lead to actions being taken on your behalf, including supportive measures, such as assistance in changes to academic, living, transportation and working situations, and protective measures, such as no-contact orders.
+The Title IX Coordinator can assist you with notifying law enforcement authorities and filing a complaint, consultation with the Title IX Coordinator can lead to actions being taken on your behalf, including supportive measures, such as assistance in changes to academic, living, transportation and working situations, and protective measures, such as no-contact orders.